VadimEngine/hello-world/README.md

 TODO:
     -- Session stats
-        - Track wrong/right counts for words and update UI
+        - Track wrong/right counts for words and update UI -Like wordle.
+Maybe use LocalStorage
         - See words practices this round
         - Cleaner UI for web and mobile
+            - Side bar, on word select, hide side bar
+                - Maybe only on mobile or if the side bar covers the word card.
+Its fine onw wide browser
+            - Easy csv to json command for words
+            - Partial know button (yellow)
+            - Fix show button partial background
+            - keep side bar words aligned left
+            - Multiple choice for words
+            - Test in groups so studying doesnt feel forever
+            - Card switch animation

 Applicaiton Hosted at: https://vadimengine.github.io/hello-world/